 Motivation, enthusiasm and the willingness to pursue the highest standards are far more important than academic qualifications or previous experience.
-All candidates for the longer courses are interviewed by Yvonne Green, the Principal, to assess their suitability for the course.
+All candidates for the longer courses are interviewed by either the Principal or Director to assess their suitability for the course.

 Is there an age limit?